 from the House of Commons Justice Committee published last week (31 October 2019) is highly critical of the government’s reform programme for the courts and tribunals system.1Court and tribunal reforms.
 Second report of session 2019.

-It calls on HM Courts and Tribunals Service (HMCTS) to confirm that access to justice takes priority over saving cash and is damning of the government’s failure to provide advice and representation to those who need it (paras 217 and 218).
+It calls on HM Courts and Tribunals Service (HMCTS) to confirm that access to justice takes priority over saving cash and is damning of the government’s failure to provide advice and representation to those who need it (paras 217 and 218, page 67).

 In September 2016, the government launched its ambitious plans to remodel the system based largely on the development of digital services.
 The timetable for the developments has slipped twice.
 It was extended from four to six years soon after it launched and in March this year it slipped again by a further 12 months.
 The reforms, which include new online services, extending the availability of wi-fi and the controversial closure of many court buildings